TommyZihao/Code-Story-Interview-/README.md

 The thing changed in 2018 when I was an exchange student at the University of Pennsylvania,

-There was a lecture in Wharton school, inviting CEO of Microsoft, Nadella
+There was a lecture in Wharton school, inviting the CEO of Microsoft, Nadella

-He shared his insight about block chain, quantum computing as well as open source.
+He shared his insight about blockchain, quantum computing as well as open-source.

 Later, I find Github, this amazing website.

-I learned several open source toolkit such as vscode, keras, even bitcoin.
+I learned several open-source toolkits such as vscode, Keras, even bitcoin.

 In Github, you can cooperate with developers all over the world.